BCM and Crisis Management

 Basic Approach to BCM and Crisis Management

-The DIC Group accounts for all risks with the potential to interrupt business continuity through BCM, including those related to natural disasters such as major earthquakes, typhoons and floods; influenza and other pandemics; and explosions, fires, leaks and other facility accidents.
+The DIC Group accounts for all risks with the potential to interrupt business continuity through BCM, including those related to natural disasters such as major earthquakes, typhoons and floods; infectious diseases and pandemics; and facility accidents such as explosions, fires and leaks.
 The Group comprehensively estimates the probability of each risk and its impact on management, prioritizing response measures for more significant risks.
-The Group has also established a task force framework encompassing a headquarters task force, business task force and on-site task forces, as well as prepared risk-specific manuals for use Groupwide, and continues to promote efforts that include producing and revising BCPs for key products, formulating BCM and crisis management countermeasures, and updating information.
+The Group has also established a task force framework encompassing a headquarters task force, business task forces and on-site task forces, as well as prepared risk-specific manuals for use Groupwide, and continues to promote efforts that include producing and revising business continuity plans (BCPs) for key products, formulating BCM and crisis management countermeasures, and updating information.

 Framework for Promoting BCP